libra2org/libra2-core/testsuite/forge-cli/src/README.md

 # Forge CLI

 This crate contains the Forge command line interface (CLI) tool.
-This enables users to run local and remote Aptos swarms (i.e., networks of validators and validator fullnodes).
+This enables users to run local and remote Libra2 swarms (i.e., networks of validators and validator fullnodes).
 For example, to deploy a local validator swarm, run:

 ```